 Sometimes I get lost in all the pretty sewing patterns in Design Space.
 There’s so many sewing projects I want to make, but I just don’t have enough time.
 I love not having to print a pattern to start a project!

 My daughters love everything kitty and carrying things in a bag right now, so I knew they would just love a cat purse.
 With the precise cutting of the and the washable markings of the Cricut Maker, I knew this project would be easy to create for them.
-If you want to cut out clothing you can always make boy’s swim trunks with the Cricut Maker!

 I have always loved animal themed sewing projects.
 I love bear backpacks, cat purses, elephant shirts, mouse socks, and monster pants.
 It’s fun to make kids’ clothing just a little extra special like a purse that looks like a cat!

 I chose to cut all my fabric and interfacing pieces separately, but I could’ve cut multiple layers of quilting cotton with the Cricut Maker at one time.
 Also, if I would have interfaced all my fabrics first, then I could’ve cut it all out on any of the Cricut Explore machines!